P3X-118/solidinvoice-ar/docs/configuring-solidinvoice.md

 # Setting up SolidInvoice

-This is an [Ansible](https://www.ansible.com/) role which installs [SolidInvoice](https://solidinvoice.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [SolidInvoice](https://github.com/SolidInvoice/SolidInvoice) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-SolidInvoice is a web-based free software for farm management, planning, and record keeping.
-It is developed by a community of farmers, developers, researchers, and organizations.
+SolidInvoice is a web-based free software for invoicing.

-See the project's [documentation](https://solidinvoice.org/guide/) to learn what SolidInvoice does and why it might be useful to you.
+See the project's [documentation](https://docs.solidinvoice.co/en/latest/) to learn what SolidInvoice does and why it might be useful to you.

 ## Prerequisites